syukranDev/e-invoice-sdk-nodejs/README.md

 ## Features

+Provides a set of functions to cater to the following needs.
+You may still need to plan the flow based on your business requirements:
 - Obtain tokens as a taxpayer or intermediary
 - Submit documents as an intermediary
 - Get document details
 - Cancel valid documents by supplier
 - Utility functions for JSON to Base64 conversion, SHA256 hash calculation, and generating certificate hashed parameters
-- Auto API recall if it hit API Rate Limit
+- Automatic API recall in case of hitting the API rate limit

 ## Installation